maxtraxv3/Macros/clanlord apps/RankCounter/readme.md

 ### RankCounter
-## rank counter is a program to help keep track of things from saved textlogs fromt he game [Clanlord](https://www.deltatao.com/clanlord/ "Clanlord")
+## rank counter is a program to help keep track of things
+## from saved textlogs from the game [Clanlord](https://www.deltatao.com/clanlord/ "Clanlord")

 ### Screenshots: